 For orders that cover both products and services, only the portion of the order that is recognizable as product revenue is reported as backlog.
 The portion of the order that is recognized as service revenue (for example, Post Contract Customer Support (PCS), installation, training and professional services) is not included in reported backlog.
-Product backlog totaled \$375.0 million as of June 30, 2015.
+Product backlog totaled \$405.9 million as of June 30, 2016.

-In order for the product portion of a CyberKnife or TomoTherapy System sales agreement to be counted as backlog, it must meet the following criteria:
+In order for the product portion of a system sales agreement to be counted as backlog, it must meet the following criteria:

-- The contract is signed and properly executed by both the customer and us.
-A customer purchase order that is signed and incorporates the terms of our contract quote will be considered equivalent to a signed and executed contract; - The contract is non-contingent-it either has cleared all its contingencies or contains no contingencies when signed; - We have received a minimum deposit or a letter of credit; the sale is a direct channel sale to a government entity, or the product has shipped to a customer with credit sufficient to cover the minimum deposit; - The specific end customer site has been identified by the customer in the written contract or written amendment; - For orders in our Latin America region, unless the system has already shipped and collection is reasonably assured, we request supporting evidence that the end customer has commenced construction to place our products if the site does not already exist; and - Less than 2.5 years have passed since the contract met all the criteria above.
+• The contract is signed and properly executed by both the customer and us.
+A customer purchase order that is signed and incorporates the terms of our contract quote will be considered equivalent to a signed and executed contract;

+- The contract has either cleared all its contingencies or contained no contingencies when signed; - We have received a minimum deposit or a letter of credit; the sale is a direct channel sale to a government entity, or the product has shipped to a customer with credit sufficient to cover the minimum deposit; - The specific end customer site has been identified by the customer in the written contract or written amendment; - For orders in our Latin America region, unless the system has already shipped and collection is reasonably assured, we request supporting evidence that the end customer has commenced construction to place our products if the site does not already exist; and - Less than 2.5 years have passed since the contract met all the criteria above.

-Although our backlog includes only contractual agreements with our customers for the purchase of CyberKnife Systems, TomoTherapy Systems and related upgrades, we cannot provide assurance that we will convert backlog into recognized revenue due to factors outside our control.
+Although our backlog includes only contractual agreements with our customers for the purchase of systems and related upgrades, we cannot provide assurance that we will convert backlog into recognized revenue due primarily to factors outside our control.
 Our backlog is primarily impacted by three items: cancellations, age-outs and foreign currency fluctuations.
-Orders could be cancelled for reasons including, without limitation, changes in customers' needs or financial condition, changes in government or health insurance reimbursement policies, changes to regulatory requirements, or other reasons.
+Orders could be cancelled for reasons including, without limitation, changes in customers' needs or financial condition, changes in government or health insurance reimbursement policies, changes to regulatory requirements.
 In addition to cancellations, after 2.5 years, if we have not been able to recognize revenue on a contract, we remove the revenue associated with the contract from backlog and the order is considered aged out.
-Contracts may age out for many reasons, including inability of the customer to pay, inability of the customer to adapt their facilities to accommodate our products in a timely manner, inability to timely obtain licenses necessary for customer facilities or operation of our equipment among other reasons for delays.
+Contracts may age out for many reasons, including but not limited to inability of the customer to pay, inability of the customer to adapt their facilities to accommodate our products in a timely manner, or inability to timely obtain licenses necessary for customer facilities or operation of our equipment.
 Our backlog also includes amounts not denominated in U.S. Dollars and therefore fluctuations in the U.S. Dollar compared to other currencies will impact backlog.
 Generally, strengthening in the U.S. Dollar will negatively impact backlog.